Skip to Main Content

 • Referencing Webinars: APA & MLA.
 Referencing Webinars are 75 minutes long.
 Registration is required.

-• Online Appointments: Personalized online 30-minute appointments with a Learning Strategist.
+• Online Appointments: Personalized online 30-minute appointments with a Learning Strategist

-New SLS APA Referencing Tutorial on D2L
+Take an MLA or APA Referencing Tutorial on D2L!

 Librarian